danbev/learning-ai/notes/trustification/task.md

 ### Suggestion: Vector database for VEX documents
-Currently the trusification application/ui enables users to store SBOMs and VEX (Vulnerability Exchange) documents in a database and then query the database for vulnerabilities in the SBOMs.
+Currently the trusification application/ui enables users to store SBOMs and VEX (Vulnerability Exchange) documents in a database and then query the database for vulnerabilities.

-So in the case the user need to manually know about what vulnerabilities or what packages they use in their application to be able to query the database.
+So in this case the user need to manually know about what vulnerabilities or what packages they use in their application to be able to query the database.

 What if we took the VEX documents, or parts of them, and stored then in a vector